 I skirted around the source of the Mhacha na Bo river and back towards the track to Loch Anascaul in brilliant sunshine.

-MountainViews.ie picture about Dromavally Mountain (<em>Cnoc Dhrom an Bhaile</em>)
+MountainViews.ie Picture about mountain Dromavally Mountain (<i>Cnoc Dhrom an Bhaile</i>) in area Central Dingle, Ireland

-pdtempan on Dromavally Mountain
+pdtempan on Dromavally Mountain, 2003

 by pdtempan 23 Nov 2003

 The most distinctive features of this mountain are the three ancient cairns on the summit ridge known as Cú Chulainn's House, Cú Chulainn's Bed and Cú Chulainn's Grave.
 In this view, it is the mountain to the left.
 Anascaul Lake is seen below.
-Linkback: mountainviews.ie/summit/355/comment/757/
+Linkback: https://mountainviews.ie/summit/355/comment/757/

-MountainViews.ie picture about Dromavally Mountain (<em>Cnoc Dhrom an Bhaile</em>)
+MountainViews.ie Picture about mountain Dromavally Mountain (<i>Cnoc Dhrom an Bhaile</i>) in area Central Dingle, Ireland

 Picture: South from Dromavally